 Imagery, symbols, and costumes used in conjunction with a school's mascot may be modified at any time at the discretion of the school principal.

 Naming a Portion of a School, Site or Facility

-No portion of any building or site shall be named differently than the name of the school, unless such naming is initiated by the Board of Directors.
-Any such names needs to recognize that the names of public structures are expected to be in place for significant periods of time and should be reflective of the long-term use of the school or other facility.
+No portion of any building or site shall be named differently than the name of the school unless such naming is initiated by the Superintendent.
+Any such names need to recognize that the names of public structures are expected to be in place for significant periods of time and should be reflective of the long-term use of the school or other facility.
 Therefore, any name selected needs to be meaningful to future generations of students and community users.
 Names with geographical historical reference would be appropriately considered.
-If a name of a person, living or deceased, is proposed because of a significant past or recent direct contribution to the school or portion of the facility to be named, such person’s direct connection with the district must have been discontinued for at least five years before the person’s name would be considered for Board approval.
+If a name of a person, living or deceased, is proposed because of a significant past or recent direct contribution to the school or portion of the facility to be named, such person’s direct connection with the district must have been discontinued for at least five years before the person’s name would be considered for Superintendent approval.

 Any site or facility improvement in memorial or as a dedication of outstanding service shall be in accordance with the following guidelines: